 Check your thermostats in a pan of hot water with a good known temperature thermometer.
 A 180-degree thermostat should partially open at 180 degrees, not at 160 or 200 degrees.

 - No matter how cold it is, once you get a tractor started and warmed up, you’re in business.
-Cold weather itself offers little challenge to a good basic preventive maintenance program the year around.
+Cold weather itself offers little challenge to a good basic preventive maintenance program year round.

 Schultheis stresses the need for equipment operators to study the operator’s manuals to review maintenance recommendations.
 He offers these additional tips for winter usage: